View our Covid-19 Response Learn More- Click to Dismiss

 If the IEP team determines that additional information is necessary, then the following must be done:

-• The Consent for/Notice of Reevaluation form must be completed and parental consent to evaluate must be obtained and documented by the signature on this form.
+• The Reevaluation Consent/Notice must be completed and parental consent to evaluate must be obtained and documented by the signature on this form.

 • A copy of the Procedural Safeguards Manual for Parents should be made available and reviewed with the parents either in person or via phone.